quasilyte/go-consistent/README.md

 ## Overview

-To understand what `go-consistent` does, look at these 3 lines of code:
+To understand what `go-consistent` does, take a look at these 3 lines of code:

 ```go
 lit1 := map[K]V{}